 Disk space requirements

-To install and configure ArcGIS Data Store requires a minimum of 11 GB of available disk space on the system drive.
+To install and configure ArcGIS Data Store requires a minimum of 13 GB of available disk space on the system drive.
 This is the minimum disk space requirement for a machine with one empty data store type; it does not take into account the data you will store in the data store or backup files that might be stored on the machine.
+Given this, you should plan to install ArcGIS Data Store on machines with large quantities of available disk space.

-To determine the amount of disk space needed on an ArcGIS Data Store machine, you need to take all of the following into consideration:
+To determine the amount of disk space needed on a dedicated ArcGIS Data Store machine, you need to take all of the following into consideration:

 - Tile cache data store = 1 MB